pranavpr/cardinfo.github.io/_posts/2019-07-14-save-more-using-credit-card-offers-at-duty-free-stores.md

 ### Bottomline

-With more people traveling internationally now, card companies don't want to lose on heavy volume of transactions on duty free shops.
+With more people traveling internationally now, card companies don't want to lose on heavy volume of transactions on duty free stores.
 Hence they are trying to tap this opportunity aggressively.
 I foresee an increase in number of such offers by card companies in future.
-Also I couldn't find any card offer for Bangalore Duty Free Shops which is quite strange.
+Also I couldn't find any card offer for Bangalore Duty Free Stores which is quite strange.

 _What do you think of these offers?
 Are you aware of more such offers?
 Let me know in comments below._